 Hwange National Park Accommodation

-Camping is available in Hwange National Park at designated Picnic Sites.
+Camping is available in Hwange at designated picnic sites.
 These sites consist of an enclosed picnic area with either thatched areas or shady trees for protection and a small ablution block with running water.
 These areas cater for groups of up to 10 people who may camp overnight and are also open to all visitors during the day.

 There are several exclusive camps both in the national park and just outside the parks borders offering first class facilities.

-All of the safari camps and lodges offer varying activities including walking safaris, game drives in open vehicles and night game drives within Hwange Park.
+All of the safari camps and lodges offer varying activities including walking safaris, game drives in open vehicles and night game drives within the park.